computationalgeography/paper_2021_routing/README.md

 More information about building (the latest version of) LUE can be found in [the LUE documentation](https://lue.computationalgeography.org/doc).

-Once LUE is build, executables can be found in `build/bin` and shared libraries and Python packages in `build/lib`.
+Once LUE is built, executables can be found in `build/bin` and shared libraries and Python packages in `build/lib`.
 On Linux, the software can be used like this:

 ```bash